 Attestiv extensively uses AI technology to check the authenticity and integrity of media and data that are important for insurance.

-One of their products is an application for auto-inspection of a given damage and works as follows.
+One of their products is an application for self-inspection of the damage in question, and it works as follows.

 # 1 Capture

-We record video images, documents or data from mobile devices, car cameras, drones and monitoring systems.
-Data consolidation is done manually via the mobile application or automatically and is powered by Attestive via the API interface.
+We capture video images, documents or data from mobile devices, car cameras, drones or monitoring systems.
+The data is saved manually via the mobile application or automatically and is fed to the Attestive via the API interface.